 All in all, TS-251A is a highly specified NAS, but depending on your particular needs you might not need to pay the extra bucks if you only want a NAS capable of keeping your home files safe.
-Extra features like additional audio and video outputs and the QuickAccess USB port might not matter much to you – in this case, we advise you to go with our designated winner.
 However, if you want a premium NAS with high specifications and don’t mind paying the extra buck, go with TS-251A.

 Drobo is one of the few NAS manufacturers capable of releasing units comparable with Synology and Qnap.
 Drobo 5N2: 5-Bay NAS is one of the best attempts (yet) at shifting the emphasis to simplicity and streamlined consumer experience.

-Besides decent performance numbers, the Drobo 5N2: 5-Bay NAS a bunch of other features worth noting such as mix drive size utilization, dual Ethernet ports, solid storage monitoring and an SSD cache.
+Besides decent performance numbers, this great NAS unit has a bunch of other features worth noting such as mix drive size utilization, dual Ethernet ports, solid storage monitoring, and an SSD cache.
 All your photos, videos, music, and documents can be stored in the large storage capacity of the Drobo 5N2.
 The focus is clearly on making the NAS as user-friendly as possible.
 Even if you don’t have a technical mind, you should be able to set up a 5N2 unit with minimal hassle.